Katerina-Chernevskaya/BalticSummit2023/labs/Lab 7 - Crafting a Settings File for Auto-filled Values.md

 1. Go to `Repos` in Azure DevOps.

-2. Click on three dots next to the folder name `GalacticGuide`.
+2. Click on three dots next to the Repo name `ALM Odyssey`.

 3. Select `+ New`, and then select `Folder`.